On this page

 Belastingdienst/kantoor HeerlenWoonplaatsverklaringenPostbus 25196401 DA Heerlen

-The measure is expected to come into force from 1 January 2021.
+With this measure the government wants to combat tax avoidance and prevent the Netherlands from being used as a gateway to low tax jurisdictions.
+It is expected to come into force from 1 January 2021.
 This is subject to its acceptance by the upper and lower houses of parliament.